patlee12/user-management/README.md

 ## Running the App in a Production Environment

 It is recommended to test the project locally using docker before running in an official production environment.
-You also may want to update the prisma/seed.ts file with specifics related to your project.
-You will have to run a seed.ts file at least once whether in production or development.
+You also may want to update the prisma/seed.ts and for production src/run-admin-seed.ts file with specifics related to your project.
+You will have to run a seed.ts file at least once whether you're in production or development.

 (Reminder: update all passwords in the .env file)